mathee/classification/readme.md

 # Machine Learning Essentials
 ML Essentials is two things at the same time:
-1. A workflow structure for doing machine learning (in this case: building and evaluating a model)
+1. A workflow structure for doing basic machine learning (in this case: building and evaluating a model)
 2. A collection of frequently used functions.
 The goal of this project is to provide a solid template that